WebexCC-SA/blueprints/_pages/MultiLangFlow.md

-link2="link to set lang variable to SP" link3="link to set lang variable to FR" noInputLink="loop to node input" unmatchedLink="link to first prompt or menu node of the rest of teh flow"
+link2="link to set lang variable to SP" link3="link to set lang variable to FR" noInputLink="loop to node input" unmatchedLink="link to first prompt or menu node of the rest of the flow"
 %}

 ---